About Prudential Disability Insurance

 Prudential has been offering insurance for over 140 years.
 It currently has offices in Asia and Europe as well as in both North and South America.

-- Offers group insurance: Users can purchase insurance through their employers.
+Offers group insurance: Users can purchase insurance through their employers.

-- Offers rehabilitation services: Users can get assistance with healing and getting back to work.
+Offers rehabilitation services: Users can get assistance with healing and getting back to work.

-- Offers partial benefits: People who can do some work but can't return to their full job duties may be able to get partial benefits while back on the job.
+Offers partial benefits: People who can do some work but can't return to their full job duties may be able to get partial benefits while back on the job.

 Can help employers with site modifications: Users can get assistance with getting modifications at work so that they can continue to perform jobs following the onset of a disability.

 Paycheck deductions: Employees can have premiums deducted automatically from each paycheck prior to getting paid.

-Prudential Disability Insurance Company Profile
+Prudential Disability Insurance Company Information

 - Company Name: